Adham2004Usama/Data-Analysis-with-Excel-PowerBI/README.md

 # Data-Analysis-with-Excel-PowerBI
-This project is aimed to clean raw data, visualize and analyze it using Microsoft Excel and Microsoft Power BI
+This project is aimed to clean raw data, visualize and analyze it using Microsoft Excel and Microsoft Power BI.